StampsCard/stamps-card-api/README.md

 - Implement discounts in the system.
 Those are generated when the users has completely filled a stamps card.
 - Support adding/deleting users.
 - Support login with social media.

+## License
+This project is covered by the [Apache License](https://opensource.org/licenses/Apache-2.0).